3 Ways to Prepare for the Christmas Holidays

 The morning air is turning cold, Christmas carols are being played, Christmas lanterns are being sold along the roads and in the stores...indeed, Christmas is in the air!

 It is again the time of the year where you scoured all thrift stores for gifts for family and friends.
 You have your own Santa list of "who's naughty and nice" and you are up to your elbows what to give, what to buy and even how to wrap it.
 Alas, it seems the house is not yet ready for the festivities because there are a lot of things to do and fix before we can set up our Christmas trees and lanterns.
 Here are some tips to set the stage and prepare our homes for the holidays.
 Through these tips, you will feel less overwhelmed and enjoy the Christmas festivities more.

 Declutter your house

 - Rummage through your closets and remove all clothes that you are not using anymore.
-Instead of letting the moths feast their way through your clothes fill up a large trash bag with all the clothes you no longer need and give it away to charity or if you want to be enterprising, you can have a garage sale and sell all your used items for a meager amount.
+Instead of letting the moths feast their way through your clothes, fill up a large trash bag with all the clothes you no longer need and give it away to charity.
+If you want to be enterprising, you can have a garage sale and sell all your used items for a meager amount.

 - Schedule the general cleaning of your house for 1 whole weekend.
 Start from the bedrooms, then towards the living room, the kitchen, the bathroom and finally in your yard.
 Always keep on hand a large thrash bag so you can stack all the garbages & thrashes you find as you work your way in each room.

 - The following week you can allocate this time for changing your bed linens, replacing floor mats and hand towels.
 You can hang new curtains or freshly laundered curtains on your windows.
 Now, your house looks and smells good, ready for the Christmas festivities.